Skip to main content

 • Act quickly- Respond quickly to low scores with a personalized message, acknowledging the issue and outlining the next steps you’ll be taking to fix it.

 • Escale to Customer Support or CS - In some caes, you may need to pass the feedback to your customer support team or success for a more detailed follow-up.
-Ensure that your dissatisfied customerstors know their concerns are being escalated for resotluion.
+Ensure that your dissatisfied customerstors know their concerns are being escalated for resolution.

 • Follow up- After resolving the issue, let them know about it and see if you cdan restore their trust.